How To Win Your Wife Back After Hurting Her

 Prioritize her needs without expecting praise.

 Becoming a better partner isn’t about grand gestures—it’s about small, daily acts of integrity.
 This might look like picking up the kids when you say you will, turning off your phone during dinner to be fully present, or checking in on how she’s doing without turning the conversation toward yourself.
+Even after you see some progress, it’s essential to continue working on yourself and the relationship to maintain and strengthen the trust you’re rebuilding.

 Kayla Crane, LMFT, recalls one husband who had emotionally shut down for years.
 After a painful separation, he didn’t win his wife back with flowers or long texts—he started coming home on time, helped with bedtime routines, and began weekly therapy to work on his reactivity.
 Over months, his wife said it wasn’t any one thing, but the ongoing proof that he was becoming someone she could trust again that made her feel safe enough to try.